itsallcode/holiday-calculator/README.md

 - a floating date defined by a pivot date, specified as month and day and an offset restricted to a particular day of the week, e.g. fourth Sunday before Christmas, i.e. December 24th
 - a date defined relatively to Easter Sunday with a positive or negative offset of days
+- a fixed date with a condition to make the holiday effective
+- a fixed date with an alternative date as replacement under the given condition

 ## Changelog